civicinfo/votebymail/index.md

 This is a state-by-state breakdown of how to request and return an absentee/mail-in ballot for the 2020 US general election to be held on Nov 3, 2020.

 ---
-**DISCLAIMER**
+**_DISCLAIMER:_**

-Any errors or mistakes in the information compiled here are unintentional.
+_Any errors or mistakes in the information compiled here are unintentional.
 Please use at your own risk.
 This is not meant to be a substitute for information from your local election offices.
-Please contact your local election offices for the most accurate and up-to-date information.
+Please contact your local election offices for the most accurate and up-to-date information._

 ---

 The following information is included for each state as available:
 * Absentee/Mail-in eligibility requirements